-Well, this one is a pretty tough question, and there is no wrong answer.
 It depends on your needs and preferences.

 If you want to explore just one area, settle down in a tent or trailer and stay there for a while, you should go camping.
 It is an interesting activity to get closer to nature and spend some great time with people you love.

 In case you like to move and visit several places, sleep and eat in your well-equipped vehicle, the choice you should make is overlanding.
-Overlanding is an activity where the journey is the main goal, rather than occupying places.
+It is an activity where the journey is the main goal, rather than occupying places.

 Overland camping forums

-A forum is used for sharing opinions, getting help and ideas from people who have knowledge and experience in a particular topic.
 To understand overlanding, here is a suggestion of several forums that you should consider joining:

 – Expedition Portal – on this forum, you will receive instant updates about the trips of the members, as well as trip reports and overland adventures planning